 The A Level course takes two years to complete; students will sit Paper One and Two at the end of the first year and could leave with an AS at that point if they wished to.
 It is anticipated that most students starting the course will complete the full two year A level and sit all three papers at the end of the course.
 Once the three papers have been taken at the end, any results from the first year will no longer count towards the final qualification.

-- Memory: Theories of how memory works, problems with memory, eye witness testimony and memory improvement.
+- Memory: Theories of how memory works, different types of long term memory, problems with memory, eye witness testimony.

-- Attachment: Types of attachment, cultural variations, learning theory and implications for day care.
+- Attachment: Types of attachment, cultural variations, role of the father, evolutionary and learning theory of attachment formation and the importance for later life.

 - Social Influence: Conformity, resisting conformity and obedience.